-As well as affecting the productivity of the particular employee, the feeling of demotivation can also affect those around them and the general atmosphere within a department or office.
-Being distracted and distracting others , as a result of being unmotivated, is a common trait of someone who’s not motivated.
+As well as affecting the productivity of the particular employee, the feeling of demotivation can also affect those around them and the general atmosphere in a department or office.
+Being distracted and distracting others is a common trait of someone who’s not motivated.

-Demotivated employees may also take more personal time off during working hours, such as appointments at the doctors, dentist or to ‘collect someone’, etc. This time off is not usually taken as annual leave and so is costing businesses money and time.
+Demotivated employees may take more personal time off during working hours, such medical appointments.
+This time off is not usually taken as annual leave and so costs your organisation time and money.

 What can you do to support and improve motivation?

 Avoiding an issue or uncomfortable conversation isn’t the way to deal with the situation.
 Asking an employee if they’re OK, and if there’s anything you can do to help, will be appreciated and is often enough to begin resolving any problems.
 As a manager, you have a duty of care towards your team, and to establish a strong relationship that creates the space to have open and honest discussions about any issues as soon as they arise.